EPFL-ENAC/co2-calculator-user-doc/docs/en/faq.md

 #### 6.2 Our unit does not use process emissions.
 Do I need to complete this module?

-No. If your unit does not generate process emissions, there is no need to complete this module.
+No, if your unit does not emit greenhouse gases during its laboratory activities, then you do not need to complete this section.

 #### 6.3 Where can I find the methodology for this module?